Table of Contents

 Please use good headphones to get a sense of the surround sound.
 We also recommend reading some of the material below before watching them.

-A copy of the mp4 video can be downloaded here.
-(1.2 gigabytes) (Sorry, coming soon!)
+A copy of the mp4 video of the darker lit version can be downloaded here.
+(1.2 gigabytes)

 7. Review of the Avant-premiere